kjzhong/Census-Mapper/README.md

 Shapefiles can be found [here](https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/1270.0.55.003July%202016?OpenDocument), under "Postal Areas ASGS Ed 2016 Digital Boundaries in ESRI Shapefile Format".
 Geopandas can be used to convert the shapefiles to geojson.

 [Mapshaper](https://www.npmjs.com/package/mapshaper) can be used to compress the geojson file.

+## Contributors and Details

+This is the group assignment submission for T32020 INFS2822 M18A Team G. Team Members are Kevin Zhong, Albert Dai, Helen Liang, Junaid Javeed.

+This code has two main components, Python, used for data manipulation, and HTML/CSS/Javascript for visualisation.

 ## Acknowledgements